badinea1/Perceptron/README.md

    2. Type 'cd @', where @ represents the absolute path for a folder called Perceptron.
 Press the return key.
    3. Type ‘module add python’ and press the return key.
    4. Type 'python3 project4.py $ #', where $ represents the relative or absolute path to iris.data and
       # is a decimal representing a learning rate (i.e. 0.1).
-   5. If you have not done so, press the return key.
+Press the return key.
 ```